-Historic House and Cemetery Driving Tour
+Historic Houses and Cemeteries of St. Louis Driving Tour

 The resting place of underground railroad pioneer Moses Dickson.
 After travelling the south and settling in the St. Louis area, he organized he Knights of Liberty who played a vital role in the Underground Railroad in St. Louis, MO.
 He was also an ordained minister.